teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 ## Enter Contact Info

-You entered "owner info" earlier, this time you are entering the contact info for the person who should receive Trademark Office notifications related to this application.
+Enter the contact info for the person who should receive Trademark Office notifications related to this application.
+This may or may not be the same contact info you entered earlier for "owner info."

 <a href="/images/tm-app/13-correspondence-info.png"><img src="/images/tm-app/13-correspondence-info.png" class="big-image"></a>